 Dental plaque is made up of more than 300 different types of bacteria.

-Every dental appointment begins with a thorough cleaning from your dentist or dental hygienist.
-They will clean away plaque, tartar and bacteria, buff and polish your teeth, and floss your teeth to ensure that your smile looks bright and beautiful.
+Every dental appointment begins with a thorough cleaning from Dr. Skelton or one of our dental hygienists.
+They will clean away any plaque, tartar and bacteria, and then buff, polish, and floss your teeth to ensure that your smile looks bright and beautiful.

 If you haven’t had x-rays recently, or if your dentist suspects that there may be hidden issues with your teeth, they may recommend that x-rays be taken.
-These images help our team see potential issues hiding below the gumline and within teeth.
+These images help our dental team at Folsom Dental Esthetics see potential issues hiding below the gumline and within teeth.

 After your X-rays have been taken, your dentist will examine your teeth, gums, and mouth for any signs of oral health issues, like cavities, gum disease, and abnormalities of the tissues.
 X-rays will also be examined to ensure that every potential issue has been detected.

-During your exam, your dentist will discuss with you the state of your oral health and any potential problems that they see.
+During your exam, your Folsom dentist will discuss with you the state of your oral health and any potential problems that they see.
 At this time, a treatment plan is developed.
-Your doctor will provide you with recommendations to resolve the issues and discuss the best treatment options for your lifestyle and budget.
+Dr. Skelton will provide you with recommendations to resolve the issues and discuss the best treatment options for your lifestyle and budget.

 If you need a follow-up appointment for a simple filling, more complex restorative work, or a cosmetic treatment, we can schedule your next appointment before you leave our office.
 We also recommend that you schedule your next cleaning in 6 months to ensure your smile stays bright and beautiful.

 Teeth cleanings are essential for maintaining a healthy mouth.
-Seeing an oral hygienist and a dentist every six months ensures that minor stains, plaque, and bacteria can be removed from your teeth, and that your smile remains healthy and strong.
+Seeing a dental hygienist and a dentist every six months ensures that minor stains, plaque, and bacteria can be removed from your teeth, and that your smile remains healthy and strong.
 For some patients, scheduling a cleaning within shorter intervals can be beneficial as well.

 Good at-home oral hygiene is also important.
 Make sure you brush at least twice a day for two minutes using fluoride-based toothpaste, and floss once per day to get rid of food particles, plaque, and bacteria that can’t be removed with brushing alone.